 The coconut caramel custard topping is also easy to make and very lush.

-Step 1.
-Prepare the topping by combining the sugar, flour and condensed milk in a saucepan and mix thoroughly.
+- Step 1.
+Prepare the cassava cake custard by combining the sugar, cornflour and condensed milk in a saucepan and mix thoroughly.

-Step 5.
-Grill / Broil the Cassava cake until colour turns light brown.
+- Step 5.
+Grill / Broil the Cassava Cake until the topping colour turns light brown.

 Then you are good to dig right in.
-Seriously, I could face plant myself in cassava cake every single day.
+Seriously, I could face plant myself in Filipino Cassava Cake every single day.

 The cheese topping is optional as the cake itself tastes good on its own.
 For a more authentic taste, then please use cheddar cheese.
 Because of the unique texture of cassava cake and its fab cheese topping, you might want to try serving it with a dry sweet wine.

-Guys, this really is an Easy Cassava Cake Recipe which will serve as a fab and oh so different in a good way dessert.
+Guys, this really is a perfect and Easy Cassava Cake Recipe which will serve as a fab and oh so different in a good way creamy dessert.
 It is soooooo worth trying.

 What Does Cassava Cake Taste Like?

-It is rich, creamy, moist, coconuty with a little texture from the grated cassava.
+It is rich, creamy, moist, coconutty with a little texture from the grated cassava.